yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/02-reactivity/04-inspecting-state/index.md

 Inside the `addNumber` function, we've added a `console.log` statement.
 But if you click the button and open the console drawer (using the button to the right of the URL bar), you'll see a warning, and a message saying the message could not be cloned.

 That's because `numbers` is a reactive [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-There's a couple of things we can do.
+There are a couple of things we can do.
 Firstly, we can create a non-reactive _snapshot_ of the state with `$state.snapshot(...)`:

 ```js
 /// file: App.svelte